-We will increase dry weather messaging during periods of prolonged dry weather, i.e. before an environmental drought.
 We will work closely with the Environment Agency to implement actions to mitigate an environmental drought.
-Actions would include continued enhanced dry weather messaging and the operation of compensation discharges as set out in our abstraction licences.
+Actions would include enhanced dry weather messaging and the operation of compensation discharges as set out in our abstraction licences.

 8.7 Drought Actions to support other sectors